RASPIAUDIO/UltraAndVolumio/README.md

           *=>gcc -o ultra ulta.c*

-            ( "gcc" may not be available on the standard Volumio distrib!)
+         ("gcc" may not be available on the standard Volumio distrib!)

      * C. Prepare the execution of "ultra" at each start

-           you have to add this line:
+          you have to add this line: "/home/volumio/UltraAndVolumio/ultra&"

-             "/home/volumio/UltraAndVolumio/ultra&"

           in the file "/etc/rc.local" just before the line "exit 0"

-              for this you can use "nano"
+          for this you can use "nano":

            *=>sudo nano /etc/rc.local*
  4. restart